ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/picking-routes.md

 # Picking routes
 Workers who physically pick items for the warehouse orders use picking routes to guide them through the process.
-The route is calculated using the "Suggest warehouse locations" function that is available in the Orders menu of WMS worker.
+The route is calculated using the **"Suggest warehouse locations"** function that is available in the Orders menu of WMS worker.
 The picking route takes into account the different parameters that are set up for the warehouse, such as:
-- The Zones specified as picking zones through the "Zone Type" policy;
+- The Zones specified as picking zones through the "Zone Type" policy - it is nessesary to set "Policy Kind = Zone Type" and "Value = picking" if you want to use the **"Suggest warehouse locations"** function.
 - The Locations addresses that are used to calculate the best route through the warehouse;

 as well as other factors, such as: